-The Club’s Code of behaviour (in full) applies to all members, including the Club’s statement on Managing Covid-19.
-Their aims are to set out the minimum standards of behaviour and conduct in order to promote fair play and respect in a safe environment for all training and match participants, our volunteers, parents and spectators.
+The Club’s Code of Ethics & Behaviour (in full) applies to all members.
+The aim of the Code is to set out the minimum standards of behaviour and conduct in order to promote fair play and respect in a safe environment for all training and match participants, our volunteers, coaches, parents and spectators.

-Every applicant to the Club when completing and submitting the Web membership registration form acknowledges that they have read and will adhere to the Code.
+Every applicant to the Club joining via Pitchero acknowledges that they have read and will adhere to the Code.

-The Club has a Disciplinary policy that describes the Club’s arrangements for managing members’ contraventions of our Code of behaviour.
+The Club has a Disciplinary policy that describes the Club’s arrangements for managing contraventions of our Code of Behaviour.

 Code of Behaviour (in brief)